mnordsletten/includeos.github.io/_posts/2017-03-21-includeos-on-google-compute-engine.markdown

 ![bucket_with_image]({{site-url}}/media/gce-02-bucket-with-image.png)

 Now you can create a GCE image.
 Navigate to the `Compute Engine` section and select the `Images` submenu.
 Initially you'll just see a long list of predefined Linux and Windows images, but at the top of the list there is a `Create Image` option where you can configure your image.
 Give your image a name, and optionally add a description.
-In the `Source` field, select `Cload Storage file` and select the `tar.gz` file from the bucket you created earlier.
+In the `Source` field, select `Cloud Storage file` and select the `tar.gz` file from the bucket you created earlier.

 ![create-image]({{site-url}}/media/gce-03-create-image.png)